 - Not as cushioned as other stability shoes

 Saucony Kinvara 9

 The Saucony Kinvara 9 is a sophisticated running shoe which fits like a glove and promotes a natural running stride.
 This helps you run efficiently, which will allow you to run faster, longer.

 To accomplish this, the Kinvara 9 has an Everun topsole, which provides a springy cushioning that’s extremely durable and adds a lot of comfort to the shoe.
 Though it can get a bit hot, it provides a maximum amount of cushioning on the regions of your foot that will be stressed the most.

-- Promotes natural running stance for joint comfort
+- Promotes natural running mechanics

 - Weak traction

 - May be hard to use if you’re not accustomed to running with a natural stride